realphongha/nvim-configs/README.md

 then
 `python3 install.py` to install.
 See install.py for more options when installing.
-You can now `rm -rf nvim-configs` to save disk space.
 For reinstalling, ~/.config/nvim and ~/.local/share/nvim or ~/AppData/Local/nvim
 for Windows must be deleted first.
 You can also do that with --reinstall flag:
 `python3 install.py --reinstall`